 “I think the primary value underpinning Canadian language policy is respect: we must all demonstrate respect for both official languages, for unilingual Canadians and for minority language communities; respect for citizens, taxpayers, parliamentarians and public servants.
 Accordingly, linguistic duality and respect for language rights is everybody’s business.
 We all have responsibilities in this regard.
 The values of respect, generosity and integrity on which linguistic duality is based should inspire us all.”

 Language composition of Canada

 How many people speak English in Canada?
 How many French-speaking Canadians are there?
 How many are bilingual?
-The statistics section of our Web site is a valuable source of information (to come).
+The statistics section of our Web site is a valuable source of information.

 Publications of the Office of the Commissioner of Official Languages

 Effective language training practices—On-line tool